dmytro-imshentskyi/gridu-instruments/README.md

 Hello!
-This is my pet project for boosting knowledge and experience in BigData and Spark API.
+This is my test project for boosting knowledge and show my experience in BigData and Spark API.

 All sub-tasks have been completed with using DataFrame API.
 Project contains 2 files: